-The trustees have concluded that the scheme controls Fund A, even though it holds less than half of the voting rights of this fund.
-This is because the scheme is the largest shareholder with a 45% interest and the fund was created for the purposes of the scheme but was not restricted to the scheme and has other investors.
+The trustees have concluded that the scheme controls Fund A, even though it holds less than half of its voting rights.
+This is because the scheme is the largest shareholder with a 45% interest, and the fund was created for the purposes of the scheme but was not restricted to the scheme and has other investors.

-An agreement signed between the schemes and fund grants the scheme the right to appoint, remove and set the remuneration of management responsible for directing the relevant activities of the fund.
+An agreement signed between the schemes and fund grants the scheme the right to appoint, remove and set the remuneration of management responsible for directing the fund's relevant activities.
 A 67% majority vote is required to change this agreement.
 This cannot be achieved without the scheme's consent as it currently holds 45% of the voting rights.